praveenande84/Target-Interview/01 My Self/About My Self.md

 ### Self Introduction

 First of all,
 Thank you sir, for giving this wonderful opportunity to introduce my self,

+well,
 ##### `Bio`
 I'm Praveen Ande.